Table of Contents

 Copyright protects artistic or literary works like books, songs, movies, videos or photographs, whereas a trademark protects specific phrases, words, designs, colors or symbols which distinguish a company or brand from others.

 What are the differences between copyrights and patents?

 Copyrights and patents both work for protecting the intellectual property of the creator from unlawful usage by the third party.

-The difference is copyright protects the expression of ideas and artistic work like books, videos, movies, whereas patent protects inventions like new formulas, machines, innovative composition or system process.
+The difference is copyright protects the expression of ideas and artistic work like books, videos, movies, whereas a patent protects inventions like new formulas, machines, innovative composition or system process.